ItsRendy/PiskelJS/README.md

 # Engine
-A barebone game engine made by: RandomStudio
+A barebone game engine with an mit license made by: RandomStudio